phac-nml/staramr/README.md

 This software is still a work-in-progress.
 In particular, not all organisms stored in the PointFinder database are supported (only *salmonella* is currently supported).

 `staramr` only works on assembled genomes and not directly on reads.
 A quick genome assembler you could use is [Shovill][shovill].
-Or, you may also wish to try out the software [rgi][] or [ariba][] which will work on sequence reads as well as genome assemblies.
+Or, you may also wish to try out the [ResFinder webservice][resfinder-web],  or the command-line tools [rgi][] or [ariba][] which will work on sequence reads as well as genome assemblies.
+You may also wish to check out the [CARD webservice][card-web].

 # Acknowledgements